nautobot/nautobot/nautobot/docs/development/jobs/index.md

 !!! note
     When actively developing a Job utilizing a development environment it's important to understand that the "automatically reload when code changes are detected" debugging functionality provided by `nautobot-server runserver` does **not** automatically restart the Celery `worker` process when code changes are made; therefore, it is required to restart the `worker` after each update to your Job source code or else it will continue to run the version of the Job code that was present when it first started.
 In the Nautobot core development environment, we use `watchmedo auto-restart` as a helper tool to auto-restart the workers as well on code changes; you may wish to configure your local development environment similarly for convenience.

     Additionally, as of Nautobot 1.3, the Job database records corresponding to installed Jobs are *not* automatically refreshed when the development server auto-restarts.
 If you make changes to any of the class and module metadata attributes described in the following sections, the database will be refreshed to reflect these changes only after running `nautobot-server migrate` or `nautobot-server post_upgrade` (recommended) or if you manually edit a Job database record to force it to be refreshed.
+The exception here is Git-repository-provided Jobs; resyncing the Git repository through Nautobot will also trigger a refresh of the Job records corresponding to this repository's contents.

 ### Job Registration